pyinfra-dev/pyinfra/examples/puppet/README.md

     # TODO: bug in the puppet.agent() not sourcing the .bash_profile?
     pyinfra @vagrant step2.py

+4. Deploy a manifest to master and do a puppet run on agent

+    pyinfra @vagrant step3.py

+5. Do an adhoc puppet run on just the agent:

+    pyinfra @vagrant/agent puppet.agent sudo=true

-4. Destroy VMs when done with demo
+6. Destroy VMs when done with demo

     vagrant destroy